University of Évry Val d'Essonne: International relations

 The University of Évry has established links with many foreign universities.
 The agreements allow for exchanges of both students and professors.
 They concern the five continents.

 Member of exchanges programmes : Erasmus (EU), MICEFA (USA) and CREPUQ (Quebec).

+Visual identity

+The university is currently using this logo:

+Before it started to merge with Paris-Saclay University, the university had this simpler version :

+Way before all of this, the university was using a really different logo :